fionnbharra/labels-to-placeholders/README.markdown

 ### Installation

-Simply include the Javascript file (minified version recommended for production use) within your page and instantiate a new copy of InlineLabels:
+Simply include the Javascript file (minified version recommended for production use) within your page and instantiate a new instance of InlineLabels with two arguments:

-_var labels = new InlineLabel('inline', this.document);_
+`var labels = new InlineLabel('inline', document);`

+The two arguments are pretty self-explanatory:

-The first argument is the class name you have applied to your labels, the second argument can be an object or an ID string.
+1. The class name string you have applied to your labels
+2. An object or an ID string (optional)

-### Credits
+#### Credits

 * [Modernizr for attribute test](http://www.modernizr.com)
 * [Mike Taylr for the HTML 5 input and attribute compatibility tables](http://miketaylr.com/code/input-type-attr.html)